-Finally it will be used to pursue new product/company acquisitions; specificially, the company is currently looking for an existing EFT platform to purchase.
+Finally it will be used to pursue new product/company acquisitions; specifically, the company is currently looking for an existing EFT platform to purchase.

-Over the last five years, while the fintech space has been bullish, with "many new companies offering products such as insurance or ETFs purchased online," Podlewski believes that, "There are not many 'champions' in this sector yet and it seems like most are single categories and commodity-like."
+Over the last five years, while the fintech space has been bullish, with "many new companies offering products such as insurance or ETFs purchased online," said Podlewski, he believes that, "There are not many 'champions' in this sector yet, and it seems like most are single categories and commodity-like."

 "We’ve not seen many with a 'FinTech Fusion' model, using live salespeople leveraging online technology and offering multi-trade lines of financial services, like mortgage, insurance and investments.
 This is our model, starting with best practices in financial/life planning first, via an easy-to-use and holistic free online planning tool," he said.

 Ultimately, WealthyPlanet's goal is to be "the standard by with all financial services companies in our target area are measured."

 "Success will be when we achieve this," said Podlewski.